Thursday, 14 March 2019

 The criteria for the list that this name change applies to are:

-100m Twmpau - Welsh hills at or above 100m and below 200m in height with 30m minimum drop, with an accompanying sub list entitled the 100m Sub-Twmpau with the criteria for this sub category being all Welsh hills at or above 100m and below 200m in height with 20m or more and below 30m of drop, with the word Twmpau being an acronym standing for thirty welsh metre prominences and upward.
+100m Twmpau - Welsh hills at or above 100m and below 200m in height with 30m minimum drop, with an accompanying sub list entitled the 100m Sub-Twmpau with the criteria for this sub category being all Welsh hills at or above 100m and below 200m in height with 20m or more and below 30m of drop.
+The list is authored by Myrddyn Phillips, with the word Twmpau being an acronym standing for thirty welsh metre prominences and upward.

-The hill is adjoined to the Glyderau group of hills, which are situated in the north-western part of North Wales (Region A, Sub-Region A1), and it is encircled by an old track to its north and minor roads to its west, south and east, with the B4366 to its north-west and the A4244 to its north-east, and has the small communities of Bethel towards the west, Rhiwlas towards the east and Llanrug towards the south-west.
+The hill is adjoined to the Glyder Fawr group of hills, which are situated in the north-western part of North Wales (Region A, Sub-Region A1), and it is encircled by an old track to its north and minor roads to its west, south and east, with the B4366 road to its north-west and the A4244 road to its north-east, and has the small communities of Bethel towards the west, Rhiwlas towards the east and Llanrug towards the south-west.

-The hill appeared in the 100m P30 list on Geoff Crowder’s v-g.me website under the name of Pen Dinas, with an accompanying note stating; aka Dinas Dinorwig.
+When the original 100m height band of Welsh P30 hills were published on Geoff Crowder’s v-g.me website, this hill appeared under the transposed name of Pen Dinas, with an accompanying note stating; aka Dinas Dinorwig.

-During my early hill listing I thought it appropriate to either invent a name for a hill, or use a name that appeared near to the summit of the hill on Ordnance Survey maps of the day.
+During my early hill listing I thought it appropriate to either invent a name for a hill, or use a name that appeared near to the summit of the hill on Ordnance Survey maps of the day, with little consideration for the meaning of the name and where it was appropriately applied to.
 My preference was to use farm names and put Pen, Bryn or Moel in front of them or as in this instance use what I thought was the name of the hill and which unbeknownst to me at the time, is the name of a farm.
 This is not a practice that I now advocate as with time and inclination place-name data can be improved either by asking local people or by examining historic documents, through this form of research an appropriate name for the hill can usually be found.

 Extract from the Ordnance Survey 1:25,000 Explorer map